sidbhatt11/Rust_Xcode_Template/README.md

-# Running a Rust/Cargo Project on Xcode on Mac OS X
+# Running Rust/Cargo Project on Xcode on Mac OS X
 This is an Xcode 'external build system' configured to build and run a Rust/cargo project for demo purpose.

 # How to do this